ajohnson7458/volante/README.md

 ## Features

 - super-lightweight (no build-step, no dependencies other than Node.js >= 7)
-- zero-configuration as a goal
+- zero-configuration as a goal, but provides easy config from file or env
 - automatic volante module loading (matched using 'volante' npm keyword)
 - built-in logging methods (logging output delegated to volante spoke modules)
+- can load a config file with easy ENV var overrides

 ## `volante.Hub`